liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/04-refactoring-the-prototype/06-fitting-it-all-together.markdown

 	 			</finder>
 	  </entity>

-Next you created an service implementation that provided the details of how you get the entry and store it.
+Next you created an service implementation in EntryLocalServiceImpl that provided the details of how you get the entry and store it.
 Each field that you needed to define the entry was accounted for in the `addEntry` method.

 	public Entry addEntry(
 				long userId, long guestbookId, String name, String email,